marz1877/ISO_Language_-roposal/README.md

 # Problem
 - IETF and ISO 3166-1 alpha-2 has a codes like en-US American_English
 - ISO 639-2 includes not only individual language codes but also broader language group codes that represent families or groups of related languages.
 These group codes are used to categorize languages that share a common origin, linguistic features, or historical relationship.
 For example, consider the Afro-Asiatic language family, which includes languages such as Arabic, Hebrew, Amharic, and Hausa, among others.
 - ISO 639-2 assigns the language group code "afa" to represent the Afro-Asiatic language family as a whole.
 Each individual language within this family has its own unique three-letter code, such as "ara" for Arabic, "heb" for Hebrew, "amh" for Amharic, and "hau" for Hausa.
 - ISO 639-3 - Only has 3 letter for each "dialect".
+- Current stadard don't have codes for “French- Parisian” or “French-Quebecois” and some people use and it's not very standard languge and not programming friendly.

 # Standard Specs